roman01la/uix/README.md

 ```

 ### Attributes syntax extension
 Injects provided function into attributes transformation stage.
-Could be used for various side effects, such as processing styles with CSS-in-JS libraries (see example.cljs).
+Could be used for various side effects, such as processing styles with CSS-in-JS libraries (see `uix.recipes.dynamic-styles`).
 ```clj
 (uix.core.alpha/add-transform-fn
   (fn [attrs]